Aseged Tesfaye

 Aseged Tesfaye (Amharic: አሰግድ ተስፋዬ 1970/1971 – 3 June 2017) was an Ethiopian former professional footballer who played as a forward on numerous Ethiopian football clubs and the Ethiopian National football team.

 Early life

 Tesfaye was born and raised in the city of Dire Dawa in the eastern part of Ethiopia.
 He started his footballing career with the likes of local football clubs Saint Michael, Cotton FC, and Dire Dawa Coca-Cola.
 He later moved to the capital, Addis Ababa, in 1986 to continue his footballing career with Saint George.

 Club career

 Tesfaye was a revered forward, widely considered one of the best Ethiopia has ever produced.
 He was known for perfecting the role of a false nine.

 Dire Dawa Coca-Cola

-He started his career with his home town side Dire Dawa Coca-Cola in the 1980s.
+He started his career with his hometown side Dire Dawa Coca-Cola in the 1980s.

 Saint George S.C.

 Saint George was the first team Tesfaye joined after he came from Dire Dawa to Addis Ababa.
 Tesfaye initially started on the B team of Saint George before shortly working his way into the senior side.